 Cloud infrastructures have transformed the industry in uncountable ways and increased the level of accessibility multi-fold.
-The demand of the time has led to creating systems like SQL server business intelligence, which have centralized data management.
+The demand of the time has led to creating systems like SQL server business intelligence Data Modeling, which have centralized data management.

 It aims to unite every business unit's sales and order-related data at a central data repository at every possible location.
 This data would further be analyzed to derive the required information and generate reports on demand.